EOSIO/eosjs-api/README.md

 Application programming interface to EOS blockchain nodes.
 This is mostly for read-only API calls.
 If you decide you need to sign transactions, your better off using this API in the [eosjs](https://github.com/eosjs/eosjs) package.

-Warning: I'm still force pushing (without versioning).
-Make an issue if this could cause a problem.

 ## Usage

 ```javascript